Hilarion Kapral

-Metropolitan Hilarion (born Igor Alexeyevich Kapral, Игорь Алексеевич Капра́л; 6 January 1948 – 16 May 2022) was a bishop of the Russian Orthodox Church Outside Russia (ROCOR), Metropolitan of Eastern America and New York, First-Hierarch of the ROCOR since 18 May 2008; as the first person elected to that position following the Act of Canonical Communion between the ROCOR and the Russian Orthodox Church, he was the first whose election required approval by the Holy Synod of the Moscow Patriarchate.
+Metropolitan Hilarion (born Igor Alexeyevich Kapral, Игорь Алексеевич Капра́л; 6 January 1948 – 16 May 2022) was a bishop of the Russian Orthodox Church Outside Russia (ROCOR), Metropolitan of Eastern America and New York, First-Hierarch of the ROCOR from 18 May 2008 until his death; as the first person elected to that position following the Act of Canonical Communion between the ROCOR and the Russian Orthodox Church, he was the first whose election required approval by the Holy Synod of the Moscow Patriarchate.

 On 17 May 2007, upon the signing of the Act of Canonical Communion between the ROCOR and the Russian Orthodox Church (Moscow Patriarchate), Kapral became a part of the episcopate of the Moscow Patriarchate.

 Biography

 Early years

 The youngest child of Alexei and Euphrosynia Kapral, Ukrainian immigrants, Igor Kapral was born on 6 January 1948 in Spirit River, Alberta, Canada.
 He spoke Ukrainian at home and English at school.
 He spent a childhood he described as having been "pleasant ... absolutely free of any harmful influences", walking two and a half miles to school each day.
 (Later, Kapral transferred to a school in Blueberry Creek, but he returned to finish high school.)

 From his youth, Kapral felt drawn to the Church and loved to read books and periodicals on religion and morals.
 From a young age, around 6 or 7, he knew that he wanted to become a priest.
 He attended Holy Trinity Church in Spirit River, a congregation of the ROCOR composed of ethnic Ukrainians.
 Services were held monthly or bi-monthly, and often Archbishop Panteleimon (Rudyk) would celebrate these services.
 Igor revered Archbishop Panteleimon, who told the boy, "someday you will be a priest".